mtabini/G76-Mini/README.md

 ## Synchronizing with the screen's vertical refresh

-If you enable bit 2 of the Control Register, the system pulses the  `/VOUT_IRQ` low for approximately 20ns when the screen rendering enters the vertical blanking interval, thus allowing you to synchronize your screen updates to the monitor's natural refresh rate for flicker-free animations.
+If you enable bit 2 of the Control Register, the system brings the  `/VOUT_IRQ` line low when the screen rendering enters the vertical blanking interval, thus allowing you to synchronize your screen updates to the monitor's natural refresh rate for flicker-free animations.

+Note that the line remains asserted low until you write any value to the Control register (you can simply read the register and write back onto itself so that you won't make any changes to it), or until you disable interrupts altogether.
+This is important: If you don't clear the interrupt before exiting your interrupt handler, your computer will likely get stuck in a perpetual loop!

+When writing software for a computer that uses the G76 Mini, you should plan for the fact that the interface could be pulling the IRQ line low on soft boot, and therefore should clear it explicitly on boot before you allow the CPU to process interrupts.

-Alternatively, you can synchronously observe bit 3, which the interface sets to 1 whenever the raster is in the blanking interval, to synchronize without having to write an interrupt handler.
+If you don't want to deal with interrupts at all, you can simply synchronously observe bit 3 of the Control register, which the interface sets to 1 whenever the raster is in the blanking interval.

 ## Hardware interface